elifesciences-publications/2017_eLife/README.md

 # 2017_eLife
 This is the analysis code from de Gee JW, Colizoli O, Kloosterman NA, Knapen T, Nieuwenhuis S &amp; Donner TH.
 2017.
 Dynamic modulation of decision biases by brainstem arousal systems. eLife.
+Available at: https://elifesciences.org/articles/23232

 I will soon update the pupil and fMRI preprocessing part using a more modern pipeline.